Michael Coleman Artist at the Broadmoor Galleries

-He paints primarily in oil on board or gouache.
-He marks out key areas including the horizon line, working from the top to the bottom and adds highlights towards the end.
-His style is greatly influenced by many of the key early 19th century masters of the Hudson River School, such as: Henry Farny, Thomas Moran and George Inness, and the 20th century animal painter, Carl Rungius.
+He paints primarily in oil on board or gouache, but his work also includes bronzes.
+His style is greatly influenced by many of the key early 19th century masters of the Hudson River School, such as Henry Farny, Thomas Moran and George Inness, and the 20th century animal painter, Carl Rungius.

 His paintings are rich in detail and muted in tone, true to the remote landscapes he chooses to illustrate.
 The Indian encampments, wildlife and hunting subjects portrayed against these magnificent areas are rendered in such a way as to give the viewer a sense of gazing on the past.